DarkMasterMan0/DMMod/README.md

 * The Phrozen Keep for their many indepth guides on modding original D2, the vast majority of which are still applicable to D2R.
 Check them out at [d2mods.info](d2mods.info) and check out their Discord as well!

-* Vaska, Pavke, and Arsteel for item ideas and discussions.
+* Vaska, Pavke, and Arsteel for item ideas and various discussions.

+* id Software for creating the awesome Doom games and the badass logo that I re-used for DMMod.

 # Changelog
 Sorted by alphabetical order when sorting by name in File Explorer.